quanghuy1242/auther/docs/payload-better-auth-integration.md

   };
   ```
 - Implement `betterAuthStrategy.authenticate`:
-  1. Extract token from `Authorization` header or `betterAuthToken` cookie.
+  1. Extract the ID token from the `Authorization` header or `betterAuthIdToken` cookie.
   2. Validate signature & claims using JWKS (`createRemoteJWKSet(new URL(process.env.BETTER_AUTH_JWKS_URL!))`) and enforce expiry/issuer/audience.
-  3. For bearer access tokens, JWKS validation is sufficient; if you choose to accept other token types (e.g., opaque, refresh-session) call Better Auth’s introspection endpoint before trusting them.
+  3. If your middleware also needs resource data (profile, email, etc.), call Better Auth’s `/api/auth/oauth2/userinfo` endpoint with the accompanying opaque access token; do not try to locally verify the access token.
   4. Upsert user document (sync metadata) and return `{ user: { collection: "users", ...doc } }`.

 ### 3. Middleware for Admin Redirect